Breaded Fish Sandwiches

 - In a shallow bowl, combine the first five ingredients.
 Coat fillets with bread crumb mixture.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- Lightly coat the grill rack.
 Grill halibut, covered, over medium heat or broil 4 in. from the heat for 4-5 minutes on each side or until fish flakes easily with a fork.

 - Grill buns, cut side down, over medium heat for 30-60 seconds or until toasted.